JavieraAlmendrasVilla/Op-Behavioral-E-Commerce-analysis/README.md

 * Test additional clustering algorithms (DBSCAN, hierarchical).
 * Build interactive dashboards (Streamlit/Plotly Dash) for real-time insights.
 * Enrich analysis with external data (holidays, marketing campaigns).

-Do you want me to also **tighten it into a one-paragraph “portfolio blurb”** that you could paste on LinkedIn or your CV?
-That way, recruiters get the quick-hit version without having to read the whole repo.